-I grew up in Cupertino, California – home of Apple.
-I graduated from the California Institute of the Arts (CalArts) with a BFA in film and an emphasis on experimental animation.
+I grew up in Cupertino, California and graduated from the California Institute of the Arts (CalArts) with a BFA in film and an emphasis on experimental animation.
 I then moved to Los Angeles and began making a living as a graphic designer.
-For several years I worked as a web designer for numerous entertainment-related clients.
-I even spent four years as art director for Paramount Pictures' online division, where I oversaw the websites for Star Trek, Entertainment Tonight, and many others.
+For several years I worked as a web designer for numerous entertainment-related clients, culminating in four years at Paramount Pictures as the art director for their online division.

 I made Foreign Correspondents while I was still working as a full-time designer, but in 2002 I quit Paramount in order to focus on Claustrophobia.
-Since then I have worked as a freelance writer, filmmaker, consultant, designer, and public speaker.
-In 2012, I was hired by lynda.com to write and host an online course called Screenwriting Fundamentals, which will hopefully be up forever.
-In 2014 I also began writing movie-related content – photo galleries, quizzes, etc. – for fandango.com.
+Since then I have worked as a writer, filmmaker, consultant, designer, and public speaker.
+In 2012, I was hired by Lynda.com (now a subsidiary of LinkedIn) to write and host an online course called Screenwriting Fundamentals.

 ABOUT THIS WEBSITE

-The Films section is, these days, focused on my short films, since they represent my most recent output.
+The Films section is currently focused on my short films, as they represent my most recent output.
 However, the section also includes pages dedicated to my first two features, Foreign Correspondents and Claustrophobia.

-The Reviews section is a collection of my own write-ups of current films.
+The Reviews section is a collection of my own write-ups of other people's films.
 I've been churning these out since early 2000.
-I thought it would be interesting to share film criticism written by an actual filmmaker, and I still do.
+At the time, I thought it would be interesting to share film criticism written by an actual filmmaker.
+I still do.